 Again, if you have only five or ten text messages, you might find screenshots appropriate for your needs.
 If you are trying to document a larger amount of text messages for legal reasons, you are better off using software to complete the task and to maintain organization of your exported messages and attachments.

 If you decide that you want to give screenshots a try for your needs, instructions can be found here depending on your specific type of mobile phone:

 Conclusion - Best practices for printing text messages for court

 Whether you use an Android phone or an iPhone, we hope that today's helpful instructions will give you the ability to print text messages for court or any legal issue that might arise.
-Regardless if your personal needs are for a custody hearing, divorce, or a work-related legal issue, generating print outs of your SMS history is something that will hopefully be of use for your legal proceeding.
+Regardless if your personal needs are for a custody hearing, divorce, or a work-related legal issue, generating print outs of your SMS history is something that will hopefully be of use for your legal proceeding or for your attorney.